cbdevnet/midimonster/DEVELOPMENT.md

 * Avoid `atoi()`/`itoa()`, use `strto[u]l[l]()` and `snprintf()`
 * Avoid unsafe functions without explicit bounds parameters (eg. `strcat()`).

+# Repository layout

+* Keep the root directory as clean as possible
+	* Files that are not related directly to the MIDIMonster implementation go into the `assets/` directory
+* Prefer vendor-neutral names for configuration files where necessary

 # Build pipeline

+* The primary build pipeline is `make`

 # Architecture

+* If there is significant potential for sharing functionality between backends, consider implementing it in `libmmbackend`

 # Debugging